 Purpose of this Summary

 In order to participate in retiree benefits, you must be at least age 55 and have at least five consecutive years of service as a Benefits Eligible Employee through retirement.
-The term, “Benefits Eligible Employee” is defined in the Syracuse University Benefits Eligibility Policy maintained by the Office of Human Resources and available online at: supolicies.syr.edu/emp_ben/benefits_eligible.htm.
+The term, “Benefits Eligible Employee” is defined in the Syracuse University Benefits Eligibility Policy maintained by the Office of Human Resources.

 Lifetime retiree medical coverage is available to you and your qualified dependents.
-You may elect to be covered under either the medical plan you were enrolled in at the time of retirement – SUBlue, SUOrange, or SUPro – or you may switch your plan option.
-If you were not enrolled in an SU health plan prior to retirement, you may elect coverage for yourself and your qualified dependents upon retirement.
+You may elect to be covered under either the medical plan you were enrolled in at the time of retirement – SUBlue, SUOrange or SUPro – or you may switch your plan option.
+If you were not enrolled in a Syracuse University health plan prior to retirement, you may elect coverage for yourself and your qualified dependents upon retirement.
 Once your retirement elections are made, you will not be able to add any additional dependents.

-- You and your qualified dependents are required to enroll in Medicare Parts A and B as soon as eligibility for such coverage commences, and you will be responsible for the cost of Medicare Part B. Medicare will pay primary and the University will pay secondary under the Medicare carve-out integration method.
-As a participant, this will not change the amount you have to pay for cost-sharing (co-pays, deductibles, coinsurance, etc.).
-Your physician will first submit your claims to Medicare and any unpaid balance will be forwarded to POMCO automatically.
-POMCO will then apply the University’s plan benefit after reducing for Medicare coverage.
+- You and your qualified dependents are required to enroll in Medicare Parts A and B immediately and provide a copy of your Medicare card to Lifetime Benefit Solutions.
+You will be responsible for the cost of Medicare Part B. Medicare will pay primary and the University will pay secondary under the Medicare carve-out integration method.
+As a participant, this will not change the amount you have to pay for cost-sharing (copays, deductibles, coinsurance, etc.).
+Your physician will first submit your claims to Medicare and any unpaid balance will be forwarded to Excellus BlueCross BlueShield (BCBS) automatically.
+Excellus BCBS will then apply the University’s plan benefit after reducing for Medicare coverage.

 - Prescription drug coverage is not available under the University plans.
-Retirees are encouraged to consider prescription drug coverage offered through Medicare Part D. The cost for this coverage is paid for directly by the retiree.
+Retirees and their eligible dependents are encouraged to consider prescription drug coverage offered through Medicare Part D. The cost for this coverage is paid for directly by the retiree.

-*It is important to know that Medicare does not allow individuals to enroll in partial month coverage.
-Therefore, you are strongly encouraged to be enrolled in Medicare Parts A, B and D as of the first day of the month in which you retire.*
+It is important to know that Medicare does not allow individuals to enroll in partial month coverage.
+Therefore, you are strongly encouraged to be enrolled in Medicare Parts A, B, and D as of the first day of the month in which you retire, or become eligible for Medicare if later.

-Upon retirement, you will receive an enrollment packet from POMCO.
-Your packet will include information on the benefit options you can choose from as a retiree, including information regarding any dental/vision and health care flexible spending account coverage that you may have under COBRA, as well as election forms to designate your selections.
+Upon retirement, you will receive an enrollment packet from Lifetime Benefit Solutions.
+Your packet will include information on the benefit options you can choose from as a retiree, including information regarding any medical, dental/vision, and health care flexible spending account (FSA) coverage that you may have under COBRA, as well as election forms to designate your selections.
 When you receive your packet, we would be happy to review your materials with you.
-To schedule a meeting or simply request a phone consultation, you may contact the HR Service Center at 315.443.4042, or email@example.com.
+To schedule a meeting or simply request a phone consultation, you may contact HR Shared Services at 315.443.4042.

-The University’s subsidy is based on the retiree’s years of credited service as a Benefits Eligible Employee after age 45, as shown below:
+The University’s subsidy is based on your years of credited service as a Benefits Eligible Employee after age 45, as shown below:

 |Credited Service After Age 45||University Subsidy